 The Church Calendar quickly approaches its conclusion.
 The end of the great drama of redemption draws near with the Sunday of the Fulfillment, otherwise known as Christ the King Sunday.
-Hard on the heels of the festival of All Saints, the next two Sundays with their pericope lessons purpose to heighten the coming Parousia — the coming of the Lord, yay, the Day of the Lord.
-Preaching should be conscious of the rhythm of the calendar, since Christ is the Lord of time and the imposition of the life of the Messiah Jesus and the theological loci of the New Covenant envelop creation to the consummation of the age.
+Hard on the heels of the festival of All Saints, the next two Sundays with their pericope lesson’s purpose to heighten the coming Parousia, the coming of the Lord, yay, the Day of the Lord.
+Preaching should be conscious of the rhythm of the calendar since Christ is the Lord of time and the imposition of the life of the Messiah Jesus and the theological loci of the New Covenant envelop creation to the consummation of the age.
 What is more, while there are cautions and warnings and, for those outside of Christ, the awful judgment of the King over these next three weeks, nevertheless, for those “in Christ Jesus” these texts (just like those on All Saints) resound with the Gospel of God.
-Herald, therefore, the Gospel boldly for the sake of lost souls.
-And, so, Law and Gospel are discernible in all the appointed texts for the end of the year.
+Herald, therefore, the Gospel boldly for the sake of lost souls, for the Law and Gospel are clearly discernible in all the appointed texts for the end of the year.

 The main part of this epistle begins in the second chapter.
 Paul’s goal is to disabuse his auditors of erroneous suppositions and teaching concerning the end of the age.
-With dispensationalism, new found “progressive dispensationalism,” and no shortage of end times prophets occupying the pulpits/podiums/stages of large swaths of evangelicalism, the preacher may choose to take some liberties here to debunk false teaching and set the theological record straight, employing the great ecumenical creeds of Christianity (Apostles’ Creed, Nicene Creed, and Athanasian Creed).
+With dispensationalism, newly found “progressive dispensationalism,” and no shortage of end-times prophets occupying the pulpits/podiums/stages of large swaths of evangelicalism, the preacher may choose to take some liberties here to debunk false teaching and set the theological record straight, employing the great ecumenical creeds of Christianity (Apostle’s Creed, Nicene Creed, and Athanasian Creed).

 Caligula would not be the only “man of lawlessness” either.
-Other Roman Emperors would claim divine status and persecution of the Jews, and particularly Christians, would grow hotter, be it ever so episodic.
+Other Roman Emperors would claim divine status and persecution of the Jews and particularly Christians would grow hotter, be it ever so episodic.
 Paul saw this danger looming ahead, shortly ahead.
-Indeed, within a couple decades the Temple itself would be destroyed and the Jewish religion of Torah with it — amounting to “the day of the Lord.”
+Indeed, within a couple of decades the Temple itself would be destroyed and the Jewish religion of Torah with it, amounting to the “Day of the Lord.”
 This was just as Jesus foretold about the end of Biblical Judaism and the rise of the Kingdom of God, His holy Church.
-One cannot help but think of Muhammad, Bahá’u’lláh, Joseph Smith, Mary Eddie Baker, Charles Tase Russell, and other lawless persons who have departed from the Christ-given “traditions” of truth and life.
+One cannot help but think of Muhammad, Baha’u’llah, Joseph Smith, Mary Eddie Baker, Charles Tase Russell, and other lawless persons who have departed from the Christ-given “traditions” of truth and life.
 Many more will be far more subtle than these leaders of so-called Christian movements of prosperity and progressive theology.
 Do not be deceived.
 Do not heed to their call of allegiance.
 Cling to the traditions taught by the apostles of Christ and preserved in holy writ for our confidence and assurance.

-Verse 6 introduces “the restrainer” or the one, “holding [Satan] back.”
+Verse 6 introduces “the restrainer” or the one “holding [Satan] back.”
 There have been various interpretations of who or what this restrainer may be.
 However, the meaning is perfectly obscure, and we have no availing insights.
-What is clear, though, is Paul’s firm belief in a coming time when God’s judgment on the idolatrous world, and its blasphemous leaders, will be unveiled.
+What is clear, though, is Paul’s firm belief in a coming time when God’s judgment on the idolatrous world and its blasphemous leaders will be unveiled.
 Sin will be judged.
 The penalty for violating the Law of God, both revealed and in nature, will be exacted.
 Sin will be judged where it is found in human beings and human structures.
-“Through this lens we see, too,” explains Wright, “events further off, the final personal presence (the ‘parousia’) of Jesus, who will destroy all evil and put God’s just and truthful judgment into effect against those who had been taken in by lies great and small” (op. cit.
-149).
+“Through this lens we see, too,” explains Wright, “events further off, the final personal presence (the ‘parousia’) of Jesus, who will destroy all evil and put God’s just and truthful judgment into effect against those who had been taken in by lies great and small.”
 God will judge amid history and throughout, but most certainly at the end of history itself.
 Let the world and all governments and ideologies who have supplanted His reign of grace and gospel take notice in every age.